-The Trustees have a process for identifying, assessing and managing climate related risks and opportunities, and this is documented in the Trustees' "Statement on Governance of Climate Related Risks and Opportunities" which underpins the investment strategy.
-This statement also documents additional investment beliefs of the Trustees regarding climate change and its impact on the investments of the Fund.
+The Trustee has a process for identifying, assessing and managing climate related risks and opportunities, and this is documented in the Trustee's "Statement on Governance of Climate Related Risks and Opportunities" which underpins the investment strategy.
+This statement also documents additional investment beliefs of the Trustee regarding climate change and its impact on the investments of the Fund.